 But war was looming.
 In 1940, Germany occupied the Netherlands, and the next few years were brutal.
 The Nazi-led occupying forces killed resistance fighters and civilians, and deported most of the nation’s Jewish population to concentration camps.
 Meanwhile, Dicke chipped away at his theory.
 Months into the Nazi occupation, he presented a speech to the Dutch Society of Pediatrics.
 In it, he observed that the banana diet popularized by Haas did ward off celiac.
 But there was one problem: The wartime Netherlands had no bananas, and the whole country was under strict rationing.
 He proposed the following alternative: absolutely no bread, the occasional biscuit, and “sweet or sour porridge” that had no wheat flour.

 One person best remembers Dicke during this time: his son, Karel A. Dicke, a hematologist and oncologist now living in Texas.
 Dicke describes his father as a driven leader with a calm facade, and he says his father fought against the occupation.
 (He also describes his mother as a “powerhouse” who joined the Dutch resistance and sent information on minefields and German defenses to London.)
-When Karel was a small child, his father was arrested for hiding stranded Allied pilots in the hospital basement.
+When Karel was a small child, he says his father was arrested for hiding stranded Allied pilots in the hospital basement.
 “He was betrayed, and the Germans took him to prison,” Karel says.
 He wasn’t shot only because the city needed doctors, especially pediatricians.

 1944 was the beginning of the end of the war.
 In September, the exiled Dutch royals ordered a railroad strike, which was meant to hinder German troop transport.
 Liberation seemed so close that 65,000 Dutch collaborators fled to Germany.
 In retaliation, Germany halted supplies into the western Netherlands.
 Food dwindled quickly, and soon the Dutch were eating tiny amounts of bread, potatoes, and sugar beets.
 “Nothing was so important as food,” wrote survivor and journalist Henri A. Van Der Zee.
 “I remember getting up in the morning thinking of food: the whole day long we talked about food; and I went to bed hungry and dreaming of food.”